markaroone/my-portfolio/README.md

 # My Website Portfolio

-This is my personal website portfolio for showcasing my projects as well as toher information about me as a developer.
+This is my personal website portfolio for showcasing my projects as well as other information about me as a developer.
+This project uses React.js for th frontend.

 ## Authors